Stoev modules for VCV Rack

 - CV input – the main input.
 Connect a signal for quantization here.

 - TRIG input – when Symmetry is used as a quantizer and the TRIG input is connected, the input signal is quantized only when a trigger/gate is received.
 If the TRIG input is not connected, the input signal is quantized continuously.
 When Symmetry is used as an arpeggiator, the next pitch is output only when a trigger/gate is received.

 - CV output – the main output.

 - TRIG output – when Symmetry is used as a quantizer, outputs a trigger each time the input signal is quantized to a new scale degree.
-When Symmetry is used as an arpeggiator, outputs a trigger each time a trigger/gate is received at the TRIG input.
+When Symmetry is used as an arpeggiator or when “Triggers pass through” is activated (from the context menu), outputs a trigger each time a trigger/gate is received at the TRIG input.

-When section B inputs are not connected, its outputs mirror the outputs of section A.
+When the inputs of section B are not connected, its outputs mirror the outputs of section A.

 * See the Symmetry scales guide for details.